huggingface/hub-docs/docs/hub/datasets-gated.md

 ---
 extra_gated_prompt: "You agree to not attempt to determine the identity of individuals in this dataset"
 extra_gated_fields:
+ Name: text
- Company: text
+ Affiliation: text
- Country: text
+ Email: text
- I agree to use this dataset for non-commercial use ONLY: checkbox
+ I agree to not attempt to determine the identity of speakers in this dataset: checkbox
 ---
 ```